AbuTekky/Wordpress-deployment-using-Terraform/README.md

 }
 ```

-## Step 6: Define the Main Terraform Configuration in 'main.tf'
+## Step 6: Define the Main Terraform Configuration in 'main.tf' (this tf file has a bashscript included to automate the installation of Nginx, PHP, MariaDB and Wordpress, this will execute once the EC2 is deployed)

 ### `main.tf`